Gokulathil Seethai (film): Plot

 Rishi visits Nila at the hostel after a brief altercation with the security guard.
 Nila avoids talking to Rishi, who understands her anger and reveals to the entire group of women gathered there that the reason for his visit was not to force or harass Nila but to acknowledge that she has transformed him into a human being and that she is the only reason that he is now able to respect any woman.
-He bids goodbye and leaves as Nila stops him, she cries and apologizes that she mistook Rishi to be a jerk like Mohan when he sent his father to speak on his behalf but now realizes that he did it out of respect for her.
+He bids goodbye and leaves as Nila stops him, she cries and apologises that she mistook Rishi to be a jerk like Mohan when he sent his father to speak on his behalf but now realises that he did it out of respect for her.
 She also accepts defeat of her own agenda by concluding that "there is nothing wrong in falling in love with someone like Rishi before marriage" and tells him that she loves him and they leave the hostel together.

 Production

-Suvalakshmi was added to the cast after first choice Devayani was unable to commit to the film.
+Suvalakshmi was added to the cast after the first choice Devayani was unable to commit to the film.